LiamJCates/Programming-Notes/Data Structures/Overview/Introduction to Data Types.md

 The above primitives are generally supported more or less directly by computer hardware, so operations on primitives are usually fairly efficient ( with the possible exception of floating point values)

-A general overview of each primitive type can be found: here https://en.wikipedia.org/wiki/Primitive_data_type#Specific_primitive_data_types
+A general overview of each primitive type can be found here: https://en.wikipedia.org/wiki/Primitive_data_type#Specific_primitive_data_types